cmahnke/ric-unknownartist/content/about/index.md

 Questions?
 ----------

-I’m happy to answer questions using the [link above](https://ric-unknownartist.tumblr.com/ask).
-But keep in mind that I’m not authorised expert or art dealer.
+I’m happy to answer questions using [mail](mailto:ric-unknownartist@projektemacher.org).
+But keep in mind that I’m not expert or art dealer.

 Why Ric?
 --------